-Course Type: Content Endorsed Course Course Code: EEC

-11

-Units: 2 ATAR Category: Does not count towards ATAR

-Exclusions: NIL Prerequisites: NIL
+Course Type: Content Endorsed Course Course Code: EEC Units: 2 ATAR Category: Does not count towards ATAR Exclusions: NIL Prerequisites: NIL

-EACIUSIONS. rierequisites.

-Course Descript ion:

-an overview of develop oment and related issues within an early

-• • n relation to the individual student, their

-family and the co ommunity.
-As well as reflecting on the personal relevance of c hildhood issues, students are encouraged

-to consider the i mplications for future interactions wit th children, be these as a parent, friend, carer or educator.
+The Exploring Early Childhood course aims to achieve this by giving students an overview of development and related issues within an early childhood context.
+It provides the opportunity to consider a range of issues in relation to the individual student, their family and the community.
+As well as reflecting on the personal relevance of childhood issues, students are encouraged to consider the implications for future interactions with children, be these as a parent, friend, carer or educator.

-and students have opportunities to link

-rning as experiential, that is, children are

-interactions with ond around them throu ugh their experiences and through their
+Children and childhood are examined from a multidisciplinary perspective and students have opportunities to link theory and practice.
+The approach taken in this syllabus views childhood learning as experiential, that is, children are active learners and learn and make sense of the world around them through their experiences and through their interactions with others.

 Course Content

 Core studies

-are compulsory.
-There are three par ts to the core:
+The core studies are compulsory.
+There are three parts to the core:

-gnancy and Childbirth
+- Core A: Pregnancy and Childbirth

-d Growth and Development
+- Core B: Child Growth and Development

-noting Positive Behaviour
+- Core C: Promoting Positive Behaviour

-Options Module es - including
+Options Modules - including

-Play and the e Developing Child
+- Play and the Developing Child

-Starting Sch ool
+- Starting School

-The Children n's Services Industry
+- The Children's Services Industry

-Young Child ren and Media
+- Young Children and Media

-Children's Li terature
+- Children's Literature

-Food and N utrition
+- Food and Nutrition

-Child Health and Safety
+- Child Health and Safety

-Young Child ren with Special Needs
+- Young Children with Special Needs

-Assessment: -

-Courses.
-Assessment is school-based and

-teachers award an assessment mark using the Performance Descriptions for reporting achievement in HSC Board
+There is no external examination (delivered by NESA) for Content Endorsed Courses.
+Assessment is school-based and teachers award an assessment mark using the Performance Descriptions for reporting achievement in HSC Board Endorsed Courses.

-Endorsed Course 25.

-All Content Endorsed Courses count towards the Higher School Certificate and appear on the student's Record of
+All Content Endorsed Courses count towards the Higher School Certificate and appear on the student's Record of Achievement.
+However, Content Endorsed Courses do not count in the calculation of the Australian Tertiary Admission Rank (ATAR).

--

-owever, Content Endorsed Courses do o not count in the calcula ation of the Australian Tertiary Admission

-Rank (ATAR).

-As this course ha as a practical as well as a theoretical h aco it is considered ima ortant and highly desirable that students

-have the opportunity to interact with young children on a regular basis.
+As this course has a practical as well as a theoretical base, it is considered important and highly desirable that students have the opportunity to interact with young children on a regular basis.
 The purpose of this interaction is to observe children, and to gain experience in understanding and relating to individual children.

 The study of Exploring Early Childhood will support students in developing a commitment to, and capacity for, lifelong learning in this area.
 The course offers initial learning experiences that can lead to further post-school study at university or TAFE or vocational training in the context of the workplace.
-Learning may also continue through ongoing life experiences as an area of personal interests.
+Learning may also continue through ongoing life experiences as an area of personal interests